By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Both mattresses have sound motion isolation.
 However, the Juno Mattress has a slight edge over the Endy Hybrid Mattress in this category.
 The thicker foam layer in the all-foam mattress absorbs more vibrations.
 The Endy Hybrid Mattress has a coil layer that responds to movement, and the foam layers help to dampen some of the motion.
 But overall, Juno scores better.

-The Endy Hybrid Mattress has a coil layer reinforced around the edges with more robust steel.
+The Endy Hybrid Mattress has a coil layer reinforced around the edges with more strong steel.
 The Juno Mattress has only foam layers, which tend to compress more when excess pressure is applied.
 However, they do score equally when compared.
 Endy has dedicated features for edge support, while the high-density foam in Juno serves the purpose.

 Temperature